PLAN 672: Urban Data Analytics in R

 Logistics

 • Your health and well-being is of paramount importance.
-You may also be primary care givers and might have substantial and increased demands on your time.
+You may also be primary care givers and might have substantial demands on your time.
 You may not be able meet the requirements of the course, for any number of other reasons.
-Reach out to me, if you need any help, including if you need extensions or want to take an Incomplete or deal with it differently.
+You may have differential aptitude and learning styles.
+Reach out to me early and often, if you need any help.
 I will deal with these on ad-hoc basis.

 • I don’t need any advance notification for intermittent absences.
 You should make appropriate judgements based on your health and your peers.
 However, you are responsible for keeping up with the material.
 Because the materials are posted on-line and in advance, you should be able to work through the code.
 If you have issues, please use StackOverflow, Office Hours and other resources available to you.

-• Canvas will continue to be used for HW, lab and assignment submissions.
+• MS Teams will continue to be used for HW, lab and assignment submissions.

 • You should expect that the datasets may not be available because of server outages or missing links.
 We will cross those bridges when we get to them.